The Australian Health Sector Women’s Leadership Summit is a major event for women leaders at all levels and across all facets of the health sector.

-This significant annual event represents a key national development platform for women leaders involved in a wide range of organisations related to the field of health and medical care.
-Drawing together the sector's most respected practitioners and thought leaders, the Summit aims to celebrate the role of women as well as equip participants with the skills, confidence and connections to consolidate their skills and plan for future career success.
+Drawing together the sector's most respected practitioners and thought leaders, the Summit will celebrate women’s leadership and equip participants with the skills, confidence, and connections to consolidate their skills and plan for future career success.

 Supporting leadership equality and excellence

-During the event, participants will hear from a number of inspirational health sector speakers about their leadership/career journeys and the key elements that have contributed to their success.
+During the Summit, participants will hear from many inspirational practitioners about their leadership and career journeys, and the key elements that have contributed to their success.
 Armed with this valuable insight, participants will identify their own unique gifts and talents and begin to create their personal brand and message.